 Japan Computed Tomography Market Analysis by Mordor Intelligence

-The Japan computed tomography market size stands at USD 555.1 million in 2025 and is forecast to attain USD 799.5 million by 2030, advancing at a 7.03% CAGR.
+The Japan computed tomography market size in 2026 is estimated at USD 593.56 million, growing from 2025 value of USD 555.1 million with 2031 projections showing USD 829.8 million, growing at 6.93% CAGR over 2026-2031.
 The expansion is fueled by the country’s super-aged demographic profile, steady oncology screening volumes, and the rollout of photon-counting systems that permit dose-efficient spectral imaging.
 Vendors capitalize on reimbursement incentives for AI-enabled low-dose protocols and on disaster-preparedness budgets that underwrite mobile fleets.
 The convergence of these factors shelters pricing power even as scan-fee revisions trend downward.
 Competitive dynamics remain moderate because four multinational manufacturers control most installed bases, yet white-space opportunities persist in portable architectures and AI retrofit kits that augment legacy scanners without full-system replacement.

 Key Report Takeaways